 Show the Details

 If you are selling preloved items such as bags or clothes, then you should take pictures of the different parts of the item.
 You can put up to ten pictures per Instagram post.
-Buyers want to see clear pictures of the items that they want to buy online because they could not inspect them in person.
+Buyers want to see clear pictures of the items that they want to buy online because they cannot inspect them in person.
 And they only rely on the pictures that you provide them.

 Do Not Over-Edit